Here is a list of (real!) data for globular clusters.The data give

 - Z=Rsin(b)

-- In a different color, plot the X,Y,Z positions for the metal-rich globular clusters with [Fe/H] > -0.8
+- Make the same plot for the metal-rich globular clusters with [Fe/H] > -0.8

-- Note: Don't plot clusters which do not have measured [Fe/H]!
+- Note: Be careful not to include clusters which do not have measured [Fe/H]!
+So make sure to "filter" your data.
+Try something like this:

 - Explain how the two distributions are different.